WestDRI/slides/content/fastai_4/_index.md

 <br>
 Problems to watch for:

-- *Out of domain data*: data used for training are not relevant to the model application.
+- *Out of domain data*: data used for training are not relevant to the model application
-- *Domain shift*: model becoming inadapted as conditions evolve.
+- *Domain shift*: model becoming inadapted as conditions evolve
-- *Feedback loop*: initial bias exacerbated over the time.
+- *Feedback loop*: initial bias exacerbated over the time
 <br>
 <br>
 {{%/fragment%}}